loopbackio/loopback.io/pages/en/contrib/LTS.md

 The LoopBack project maintains:

 - A _Current_ version where most of the development occurs.
-- An _LTS_ version that does not add new features but keeps receiving bug fixes.
+- A _Long-term suppoort (LTS)_ version that does not add new features but gets bug fixes.
 - One (or more) _maintenance_ versions that receive only critical bug fixes.

 ## LTS versions